rapidpro/rapidpro/_docs/hosting.md

 For a highly available installation, you will require:

- * n+1 load balancers routing internet traffic to the Django and Message Mage components
+ * n+1 instances running the RapidPro Django frontend
- * n+1 web server front ends running the Django frontend
+ * n+1 instances for the RapidPro Celery queue
+ * n+1 instances running Courier for sending and receiving of messages
- * n+1 web servers front ends running the Message Mage frontend
+ * n+1 instances running Mailroom for handling of flows
+ * 1 instance running rp-archiver to archive messages and flows to S3
+ * 1 instance running rp-indexer to index contacts
  * A PostgreSQL server with a hot standby
  * A Redis server with a hot standby
  * An ElasticSearch instance with a hot standby
- * n+1 Celery instances for each of the RapidPro queues. (celery, msgs, flows, handler)
+ * A load balancer routing traffic to Django, Courier and Mailroom

 <img src="{{site.baseurl}}/images/hosting.png" widht="100%">